 "There is, bhikkhus, a not-born, a not-brought-to-being, a not-made, a not-conditioned.
 If, bhikkhus, there were no not-born, not-brought-to-being, not-made, not-conditioned, no escape would be discerned from what is born, brought-to-being, made, conditioned.
 But since there is a not-born, a not-brought-to-being, a not-made, a not-conditioned, therefore an escape is discerned from what is born, brought-to-being, made, conditioned."

-Thanks for that @Whippet.
+Thanks for that @Martin.
 I’m not sure if that text actually negates what Ajahn Sumedho said.
 Doesn’t it imply a relationship?

 Erm… Yes, kamma means action or intentions, sankhara means intentions, sankhara causes birth in the paticca sammuppada sequence that was repeated by the Buddha thousands of times.
 I mean, this is something that all Ajahns agree about.
 If you ask Ven.
 Sumedho whether kamma causes our station inlife in the next rebirth, or any other Ajahn, I am pretty sure you will hear the same answer.